DataBiosphere/data-portal/content/contribute/data/analysis-tools-registry.md

 For such collaborative submissions the long description may be used to describe the relationship between the supporting scripts and the listed package.

 ## How to Update Your Package Entry

 Package information may be updated by creating a GitHub pull request:

 - From the package details page, click "Improve this page"
 - Edit the page content to reflect your updates
 - Start a pull request by clicking "Commit changes".
-Your edits will be committed to a new branch in github and queued for the Methods Registry Maintainer to push to production.
+Your edits will be committed to a new branch in GitHub and queued for the Methods Registry Maintainer to push to production.